vicky200514/qt-app/README.md

    - If the board isn't detected, force download mode: hold **BOOT**, plug in USB, then release **BOOT**.
-4. From the device list, select **"Seeed XIAO S3"** — this is the correct target for the XIAO ESP32S3 + Wio-SX1262 combo (correct SPI/reset/busy pin mapping for the SX1262).
+4. From the device list, select **"Seeed XIAO S3"** — this is the correct target for the XIAO ESP32S3 + Wio-SX1262 combo.
 5. Choose the latest **Stable** firmware release and click **Flash**.
 Do not unplug during flashing — the board reboots automatically when done.
 6. **Security keys — backup/restore prompt:** on a first-time flash there is